Simulation of Beam-Beam Effects and Tevatron Experience: Simulation results

 Reducing the betatron tune chromaticity can also be a very powerful instrument in decreasing the particle losses.
-Results in Fig. \ref{intensity2}, demonstrate that changing the tune chromaticity from the present 15-20 units to 5-10 units may significantly improve the beam life time.
-This can give about 10\% in luminosity integral.
+Simulation results in Figure \ref{intensity2} demonstrate that changing the tune chromaticity from 15-20 units to 5-10 units may significantly improve the beam lifetime.
+This change was implemented in 2006 and resulted in about 10\% gain in the luminosity integration rate.
+The safe lower limit of the tune chromaticity was determined by the coherent stability of the beams.
+It was demonstrated experimentally that with head-on collisions initiated, the beams remained stable even at zero chromaticity.
+Apparently, the Landau damping by strong nonlinearity of the head-on beam-beam was the major factor.
+However, in the routine operation the typical value of chromaticity was set at approximately 5.